 “Green tea (GT) shows many pharmacological effects, particularly antioxidative and iron-chelating capacities.
 Green tea is a bifunctional natural product that could be relevant for management of iron overload and oxidative stress.” - Hemoglobin.
 2006;30(2):311-327.

 The ability to bind to iron and inhibit its absorption is one of the most important characteristics of polyphenols to a person with hemochromatosis.

-EGCG has strong antioxidant properties and is the subject of much research into the medicinal benefits of Green Tea.
-It is one of nature’s most powerful sources of polyphenols and one of the one most well-studied botanical remedies in the research community.
+An important component found in green tea is EGCG (epigallocatechin-3-gallate).
+EGCG has strong antioxidant properties and is the subject of much research into the medicinal benefits of green tea.
+It is one of nature’s most powerful sources of polyphenols and one of the most well-studied botanical remedies in the research community.

 It matters how much green tea you consume to get all the health benefits.

 There is evidence that when it comes to polyphenols and green tea, more is better.
 A single cup of tea, while enjoyable, does not convey the full health benefits that the research links to green tea.
 Most people are not willing or able to consume the 5-10 cups of tea a day required to get enough of the helpful polyphenols!